-All-round joint adhesive for interior and exterior use
+All-round adhesive sealant for interior and exterior use

-Permanent, elastic joint adhesive.
+Permanent, elastic adhesive sealant.
 For sealing all types of vapour checks and vapour barriers - e.g. pro clima INTELLO, PE, PA, PP and aluminium sheeting, and underlay and breather membranes - to adjacent building components.